 The Health Sciences program is for students who wish to enter a non-clinical health career such as medical case management, corporate wellness, human services, medical sales, pharmaceutical manufacturing and distribution, and more.
 Graduates holding the BHS in Health Sciences may also be qualified to enter either graduate or professional health science programs, such as physical therapy or public health.

 The health sciences program offers four emphasis areas: health and wellness services, leadership and policy, pre-professional, and rehabilitation science.
-Please see the advising worksheets below.

 The pre-professional emphasis prepares students to apply for graduate and professional programs in medicine, dentistry, pharmacy, physician assistant studies, optometry and related areas.
-The pre-professional emphasis may also prepare students who have appropriate work experience as an undergraduate to work for clinical research companies, medical or pharmaceutical sales or other non-clinical health careers that require a background in science and knowledge of health care.

 The Health Sciences online program is a non-clinical program.
 It is well-suited for individuals with prior college credit who wish to complete a bachelor’s degree in a health-related field.
 Some people choose to enter the workforce or pursue graduate/professional programs after completing the degree, while others want to advance their education for professional and personal growth.